bloxstreet/support/docs/frequently-asked-questions.md

 If you are a Store Manager, please ping or send a direct message to an HR.
 If you are an HR, please ping an SHR.

 ### <font color="#C21807">Do players who claim ranks through the points system face a cooldown period?</font>
-Players who claim ranks through the points system do not face a cooldown period if they choose to work their way up through points.
-However, Store Managers and HRs who have acquired a rank through points and are seeking a promotion by getting recognized are subject to cooldowns.
+Players who claim ranks through the points system do not face a cooldown period if they choose to earn their next rank through points.
+However, Store Managers and HRs who choose not to acquire their ranks through points will be subject to cooldowns.

 ### <font color="#C21807">What are some examples of point cheating?</font>
 Point cheating encompasses actions such as using alternate accounts or enlisting friends to accumulate points and removing items from shelves only to restock them shortly afterward.